 They act as if some Russian agent told me this information in London.

-So whoever this person was, he was an operative, but I guarantee you he was not working for the Russians, and that's why Lindsay Graham and Devin Nunes have gone public now and are suggesting that that this professor was some sort of FBI asset that was used to dirty me up.
+So whoever this person was, he was an operative, but I guarantee you he was not working for the Russians, and that's why Lindsey Graham and Devin Nunes have gone public now and are suggesting that this professor was some sort of FBI asset that was used to dirty me up.

-I was in I was contacted by U.S. intelligence, British intelligence, and Australian intelligence, even before the Alexander Downer meeting, which apparently triggered this whole thing.
+Between the day that he told me this information, the overseas professor told me that the Russians had her emails, I was contacted by U.S. intelligence, British intelligence, and Australian intelligence even before the Alexander Downer meeting, which apparently triggered this whole thing.

 So when I met with Alexander Downer, I thought he was spying on me, and I thought he was recording my conversation.